 Infecting tomato foliage, petioles, and stems, septoria leaf spot rarely affects the fruit.
-Caused by the fungus Septoria lycopersici, infection typically occurs on the lower leaves near the ground after the plant starts to bear fruit.
-Many small circles, one-sixteenth to one-fourth inch in diameter, with dark borders surrounding a beige center appear on the older leaves—small black specks (spore-producing bodies) appear in the center of those spots.
-Spreading upwards from oldest to newest growth, severely infected leaves turn yellow, die, and drop.
+Caused by the fungus Septoria lycopersici, infection most often occurs on the bottom leaves after the plant starts to bear fruit.
+Many small beige circles, one-sixteenth to one-fourth inch in diameter, with dark borders appear on the older leaves—small black specks (spore-producing bodies) appear in the middle of those spots.
+Spreading upwards from oldest to newest growth, severely infected leaves yellow, die, and drop.
 While the fungus is not borne in the soil, it can survive winter on crop residue and some weeds.
 It is most active when temperatures are between 68 and 77 degrees Fahrenheit.
 It thrives in high humidity and is spread by rainfall splashing up from the ground onto the vines and leaves.

 Keep the disease from spreading by repeatedly applying chlorothalonil or copper fungicide, or mancozeb.

-Caused by the fungus Passalora fulva, older leaves are first affected near the soil where the air may not circulate as well and humidity levels are high.
-First symptoms include pale green or yellowish spots on the upper leaves, turning to yellow and, under especially humid conditions, covered with gray, velvety spore growth.
+Caused by the fungus Passalora fulva, older leaves are first affected near the ground where the air may not circulate as well and humidity levels are high.
+First symptoms include yellow or pale green spots on the upper leaves, turning yellow and, under especially humid conditions, covered with gray, velvety spore growth.
 Spots may come together, producing a more severe infection and killing the foliage off completely.
-Sometimes the fungus attacks stems, flowers, and fruits.
-Fruit that is green or mature may have a black, leathery rot on the end of the stem.
-This fungus survives on crop residue and in the soil.
-Spores are spread by rain, wind, and/or contaminated tools and can potentially spread to the fruits' seeds.
+Sometimes the fungus attacks flowers, fruits, and stems, Fruit that is green or mature may have a leathery, dark rot on the end of the stem.
+This fungus lives both in the soil and on crop residue.
+Spores are spread by contaminated tools, rain, or wind, and can potentially spread to the fruits' seeds.

 Remove crop residue.
 Stake and prune to improve air circulation.

-Several species of the bacterium Xanthomonas (typically Xanthomonas perforans) cause bacterial spot on green, but not red, tomatoes.
-More common during wet seasons, many small water-soaked spots on the leaves, angular to irregular in shape, appear on the leaves and become slightly raised to scabby spots on the tomatoes themselves.
-Leaf spots can have a yellow halo and the centers dry out and often tear.
-This bacteria survives winter on volunteer tomato plants and on plant debris.
+Several species of the Xanthomonas (typically Xanthomonas perforans), a bacterium, cause bacterial spot on young, green tomatoes.
+More common during in rainy weather, many form small, irregularly shaped spots on the leaves, and become slightly raised spots on the tomatoes themselves.
+Leaf spots may have a yellow outer ring with dried out centers that tear.
+This bacteria survives winter on plant debris.

-Any movement of water from one leaf or plant to another can cause this bacterial disease to spread very easily—making it difficult to control.
+Any splash of water from plant to another can cause this bacterial disease to spread very easily—making it difficult to control.
 Even so, it can be treated with a copper fungicide.

 Tomato Pith Necrosis

 Multiple species of soil-borne Pseudomonas bacteria, including Pseudomonas corrugata, as well as Pectobacterium carotovorum (a trigger for bacterial soft rot) cause Tomato Pith Necrosis.
 Such bacteria is a relatively weak pathogen.
-This early-season disease happens in greenhouse and high tunnel tomato production, but during cool, cloudy, rainy spring weather, it can infect tomatoes in home gardens too.
-Symptoms include blackened (necrotic) spots on the stems.
-These spots may be connected to the leaf petioles at first, the blackened areas coming together and growing as a band on the stem.
+This early-season disease happens in greenhouses and locations with high tunnel tomato production, but during cool, cloudy, rainy weather in the spring, it can infect tomatoes in home gardens too.
+Symptoms include dark (necrotic) spots on the stems.
+These spots may be connected to the leaf petioles at first, the blackened areas coming together and growing as a stripe on the stem.
 Then, bacteria may grow on the inside of the stems and cause the stems to split, shrink, and crack.
 The stem interior (the pith) can become "segmented" or "laddered."
-If the disease continues to spread, stems become hollow and as a result, the water supply is cut off to the rest of the plant, causing upper leaves to yellow and shoots to wilt.
+If the disease continues to spread, then can hollow out and as a result, the water supply, causing upper leaves to yellow and shoots to wilt.

 If plants do become completely diseased, remove and dispose of the plants, including the roots.
 Avoid fertilizing with too much nitrogen, as this can cause the disease to escalate.
 Fortunately, since tomato pith necrosis thrives in cooler weather, it rarely lasts the entire growing season.
 Plants may recover as temperatures rise in late spring and early summer.
 Increase watering to help the soil and the plant recover from a lack of moisture.
 Water at the base of the plant with drip irrigation or a soaker hose or by hand.